Born in Lille, France. Grandmaster (1997).

 <Youth>: Bacrot was both U10 European and U10 World Champion in 1993, and both U12 European and U12 World Champion in 1995.

 <National and Continental>: Bacrot won the French Championship five consecutive times from 1999 to 2003, then again in the French Championship (2008), and he shared the first place and first prize at the French Championship (2012) with Christian Bauer, Maxime Vachier-Lagrave and Romain Edouard, all four players being declared co-champions by the French Federation.
-(1) Other good results were 3rd place in the French Championship (2010) and runner up in the French Championships (2014).
+(1) Other good results were 3rd place in the French Championship (2010), runner up in the French Championship (2014) and 3rd in the French Championship (2015).

 Bacrot competed in the 2003 European Championship, scoring 8/13, placed =5th European Union Championship (2008) with 7/10 and scored 7.5/11 at the 13th European Individual Championship (2012), sufficient to qualify him for participation in the 2013 World Cup.

 <World>: Bacrot’s first tilt at the World Championship was at the FIDE World Championship Knockout Tournament (2000).
 Qualifying because his rating as a junior was over 2600, he eliminated Mikhail Rytshagov in the first round tiebreaker and then fell to Peter Svidler in the second round tiebreaker.
 Bacrot’s next attempt at the World Championship came 3 years later at Tripoli in Libya, where he beat Pascal Charbonneau and Darmen Sadvakasov before losing to Teimour Radjabov in the 3rd round tiebreaker.
-The following year, Bacrot placed 3rd in the 2005 World Cup, after defeating Stanley Chumfwa, Robert Kempinski, Emil Sutovsky, Joel Lautier, Sergei Rublevsky, Levon Aronian and Alexander Grischuk to qualify for the 2007 Candidates matches to determine the final make up of the FIDE World Championship Tournament (2007).
+The following year, Bacrot placed 3rd in the 2005 World Cup, after defeating Stanley Chumfwa, Robert Kempinski, Emil Davidovich Sutovsky, Joel Lautier, Sergei Vladimirovich Rublevsky, Levon Aronian and Alexander Grischuk to qualify for the 2007 Candidates matches to determine the final make up of the World Championship Tournament (2007).
 He was overwhelmed in the Candidates Match: Bacrot - Kamsky (2007) to lose by 3.5-0.5.